Endpoint Threat Prevention

 Advanced HIPS Monitoring Settings

-In addition, Xcitium also does behavioral inspection with our host intrusion prevention system (HIPS) in conjunction with behavioral analysis / AI / machine learning feature sets at the endpoint and in the cloud.
-This is needed to identify Advanced Persistent threats (APTs) that may contain routines that attempt to determine if they are in virtualization (a sandbox) or check for fingerprints of specific security vendors’ sandbox environments.
-If the APT code detects a sandbox, it won’t run its malicious execution path and can persist.
+In addition, Xcitium too does behavioral assessment with our host interruption prevention system (HIPS) in conjunction with behavioral analysis / AI / machine learning feature sets at the endpoint and within the cloud.
+This is needed to identify Advanced Persistent threats (APTs) that will contain routines that attempt to determine in the event that they are in virtualization (a sandbox) or check for fingerprints of specific security vendors’ sandbox situations.
+In the event that the Apt code detects a sandbox, it won’t run its malicious execution way and can persist.

 - Authenticates the integrity of every program before allowing it to load into your computer’s memory

 - Performs Cloud Based Behavior Analysis for immediate identification of Malware

 - Alerts you every time an unknown or untrusted applications attempts to run or install

 - Blocks Viruses, Trojans and Spy-ware before they can ever get onto your system